itstristanb/Events/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-17-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B17)

 ## Description:
-This repository contains a templated c++17 (and up) Event system that allows for clients to attach callbacks to a host which then can be invoked at any time.
+This repository contains a thread-safe, templated c++17 (and up) Event system that allows for clients to attach callbacks to a host which then can be invoked at any time.
 Could also be understood as a 'act, react' pattern.

 ## Why you should use events: